 Repeat Exam Applicants – MS

-- Complete the online and pay required fees.
+- Complete the online Licensure by Examination application and pay required fees.

 - A new ATT will be sent via email within 7 business days

 - Applicants are able to test up to six times within two years of graduation